 The Company operates plants in North America, Europe, Latin America, Asia, Australia and the Middle East.
-Sales to customers located outside of Canada in 2016 were 96% of the Company's total sales, a level similar to that in 2015.
+Sales to customers located outside of Canada in 2017 were 97% of the Company's total sales, a level similar to that in 2016.
 Non-Canadian operating results are translated into Canadian dollars at the average exchange rate for the period covered.
 The Company has significant operating bases in both the United States and Europe.
-In 2016, 47% and 28% of total sales were to customers in the United States and Europe, respectively.
+In 2017, 39.5% and 33.6% of total sales were to customers in the United States and Europe, respectively.
 The Company's operating results and cash flows could be negatively impacted by slower or declining growth rates in these key markets.
-The sales from business units in Latin America, Asia, South Africa and Australia in 2016 were 21% of the Company's total sales.
-In addition, the Company has equity accounted investments in Chile, Russia, Thailand, the United States and the Middle East.
-There are risks associated with operating a decentralized organization in 146 manufacturing facilities in countries around the world with a variety of different cultures and values.
-Operations outside of Canada, the United States and Europe are perceived generally to have greater political and economic risks and include CCL's operations in Latin America, parts of Asia, Russia and the Middle East.
+The sales from business units in Latin America, Asia, South Africa and Australia in 2017 were 23.6% of the Company's total sales.
+In addition, the Company has equity accounted investments in Russia, the United States and the Middle East.
+There are risks associated with operating a decentralized organization in 167 manufacturing facilities in countries around the world with a variety of different cultures and values.
+Operations outside of Canada, the United States and Europe are perceived generally to have greater political and economic risks and include the Company's operations in Latin America, parts of Asia, Russia and the Middle East.
 These risks include, but are not limited to, fluctuations in currency exchange rates, inflation, changes in foreign law and regulations, government nationalization of certain industries, currency controls, potential adverse tax consequences and locally accepted business practices and standards that may not be similar to accepted business practices and standards in North America and Europe.
 Although the Company has controls and procedures intended to mitigate these risks, these risks cannot be entirely eliminated and may have a material adverse effect on the consolidated financial results of the Company.